Dazing/MedImager/Resurser/REST api documentation/Search.md

 *  **URL Params**

-    Refer to documentation about terms for a list of possible terms and more
+    Refer to documentation about available terms for a list of possible terms and more

     `Term_ = <string>` <br />
     `AgeLower = <integer>` <br />